 - Your marketing materials should include CTAs to encourage your audience to move one step closer to buying your products or services.

-- This article is for small business owners and marketers who want to improve customer engagement and drive more conversions, boosting their overall marketing ROI in the process.
+- This article is for small business owners and marketers who want to improve customer engagement, drive more conversions, and boost their overall marketing ROI in the process.

 When creating any type of marketing strategy or tactic, you should always have an endgame in mind.
 The goal of any marketing material is to get your prospects or customers to take some type of action.

-Whether you’d like prospects to download your e-book so that you can capture their email address, sign up for your course, go straight to buying your products or take a different action, you can’t usually get them there without a strong call to action, or CTA.
-In this article, we’ll discuss what CTAs are, how to develop them and what other brands are successfully doing.
+Whether you’d like prospects to download your e-book so you can capture their email address, sign up for your course, go straight to buying your products, or take a different action, it isn’t easy to get them there without a strong call to action, or CTA.
+In this article, we’ll discuss what CTAs are, how to develop them and how other brands make CTAs work for them.

 What is a call to action?

-A call to action is a set of words or phrases that helps push people to do something.
-A poorly crafted and executed CTA can result in subpar marketing performance, while a good CTA could play a positive role in your company’s bottom line.
+A call to action is a set of words or a phrase that pushes people to take action.
+A poorly crafted and executed CTA can result in subpar marketing performance, while a good CTA could make a positive difference in your company’s bottom line.

 CTAs are often clickable, embedded elements in an ad or email or on a website.
-They are generally aesthetically distinct and encourage users to engage by clicking through to a landing page, downloading a file or simply making a purchase.
+They are generally aesthetically distinct from other text and encourage users to engage by clicking through to a landing page, downloading a file or making a purchase.

-Marketing that does not have a CTA can leave prospects feeling unsure of what to do and, worst of all, result in them doing absolutely nothing and moving on, forgetting all about what you offered.
+Marketing copy that does not have a CTA can leave prospects feeling unsure of what to do.
+In the worst case, it results in them doing nothing, moving on, and forgetting all about what you offered.

 Obviously, good CTAs get consumers to act, but these are some more specific benefits: